 We spent the last 10 days of September enjoying great quality time with family at Carter Caves State Resort Park in Olive Hill, KY, and at Patoka Lake in southern Indiana.
 Scott’s family has gathered at Carter Caves every year for the last 20 years for fun, reminiscing, and making new memories.
 We take over several of the cottages and monopolize the pavilion and playground area for a full 3-day weekend.
 It’s been a real gift over the years to be able to maintain family connections and see generations of kids grown and having their own kids.
 After the reunion, we followed cousins Linda and Jim to Patoka Lake where they spend most summers.
 The owner of the marina allowed us to dry camp in the parking lot and we had a stellar view of the lake out the front window of the rig.
 While we were at Patoka Lake we toured the town of French Lick and enjoyed some tasty Indiana wines at Patoka Lake Winery and French Lick Winery and Vintage Cafe followed by a wonderful lunch overlooking the picturesque Donald Ross Golf Course.

-As we left Patoka Lake for points west, we finally felt like we were launching into the RV nomad life we had been dreaming about for a year.
-Our first destination in our new nomad life was the great state of Texas to tie up some training requirements for the two businesses we’ll be running, attend our first RV rally, and go to the Thanksgiving Dallas Cowboys game !!
+As we left Patoka Lake for points west, we finally felt like we were becoming nomads and launching into the nomad life we had been dreaming about for a year.
+Our first destination in our new nomad life was the great state of Texas to tie up some training requirements for two of the business ventures we’ll be running, attend our first RV rally, and go to the Thanksgiving Dallas Cowboys game !!
 We’ll be telling you all about those adventures in future blog posts and videos.